karoldavid/dialogflow-starter/README.md

 firebase init functions
 ```

-- Choose your dialogflow project from the project list.
+- Choose your Dialogflow project from the project list.
 - Choose TypeScript.
 - Choose to use TSLINT.
 - When asked to overwrite an existing file, always choose NO.